Cagot: Other origins

 Graham Robb finds most of the above theories unlikely:

 A modern hypothesis of interest is that the Cagots are the descendants of a fallen medieval guild of carpenters.
-This theory would explain the most salient thing Cagots throughout France and Spain have in common: that is, being restricted in their choice of trade.
-The red webbed-foot symbol Cagots were sometimes forced to wear might have been the guild's original emblem.
+This hypothesis would explain the most salient thing Cagots throughout France and Spain have in common: that is, being restricted in their choice of trade.
+The red webbed-foot symbol Cagots were sometimes forced to wear might have been the guild's original emblem, according to the hypothesis.
 There was a brief construction boom on the Way of St. James pilgrimage route in the 9th and 10th centuries; this could have brought the guild both power and suspicion.
 The collapse of their business would have left a scattered, yet cohesive group in the areas where Cagots are known.

+Robb's guild hypothesis, alongside much of the work in his The Discovery of France, has been heavily criticised for "[failing] to understand most of the secondary works in his own bibliography" and being a "recycling of nineteenth-century myths".

 For similar reasons due to their restricted trades, Delacampagne suggests a possible origin as a culturally distinct community of woodsmen who were Christianised relatively late.